 Secure Remote Access

-To ensure that employees can work from home securely, businesses must provide secure Remote Access to company systems and data.
+To ensure that employees can work from home securely, businesses must provide secure remote access to company systems and data.
 One way to achieve this is through the use of Virtual Private Networks (VPNs), which encrypt internet traffic and provide a secure connection to the company's network.
 Additionally, businesses can implement two-factor authentication to add an extra layer of security.

 Data Protection